leslie-alldridge/sre-dashboard/README.md

 Focus on styling and mobile friendly components - (e.g. looking back, tables weren't the best option to update goals)

-Learn how to upload my templating engine to Heroku on Go (works locally but local packages were tough through Heroku's Go buildpack)
+Learn how to upload my templating engine to Heroku on Go (works locally but local packages were tough through Heroku's Go buildpack).
+I Managed to achieve this and have both the frontend and backend applications deployed.

 ### Learning